nop77svk/wtwd/README.md

 Just run `dotnet wtwd.dll --help` (provided you have the .NET 6 run-time installed) or `wtwd.exe --help` (if you downloaded the Windows full build) and see the results.

+## A few disclaimers

 Tested (as of July 13, 2022) on Windows 10 only.

 _Note:_ Lock+Unlock events do not exist on all Windows 10 systems.
 This will be worked on in some future releases.

-## A few disclaimers

-This is a pure console utility, no complex time tracking system.
-Don't worry &ndash;
-it is not going to report your PC time to your managing superior.
+This is a pure console utility, not a complex time tracking system.
+Don't worry &ndash; it is not going to silently report your PC time to your managing superior.